-What is liver cancer?
-Liver cancer is cancer that begins in your liver.
-Liver cancer can affect the ability of your liver to remove harmful material from your blood.
-It can also reduce the ability of your liver to help digest food, and store vitamins and minerals.
-The two most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.
+What do I need to know about liver cancer?
+Liver cancer can prevent your liver from working correctly and removing harmful material from your blood.
+The 2 most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.

 What increases my risk for liver cancer?